Best electric mountain bikes – the top-rated e-MTBs we've tested

 Best electric mountain bikes

 Why trust BikePerfect Our cycling experts have decades of testing experience.
-We'll always share our unbiased opinions on bikes and gear.
+We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.

-1. Best overall
+1. Best electric mountain bike overall

-Specialized S-Works Levo SL II
+Side view of the Specialized S-Works Levo SL II on a hillside

 The Levo SL II may have a lower power motor and battery, but it's still our pick for the best e-MTB (Image credit: GuyKesTV)